dragontux/container-macros/README.md

 - `KEY_TYPE NAME_key_at(const NAME *map, NAME_iterator iter)` - returns the key at the current position of the iterator
 - `VALUE_TYPE NAME_value_at(const NAME *map, NAME_iterator iter)` - returns the value at the current position of the iterator

-The hashmap is automatically resized to twice its current capacity once its load reaches 0.8.
+The hashmap is automatically resized to twice its current capacity once its load reaches 0.8 and to half its size when the load falls under 0.2.

 See [map-example.c](map-example.c) for map examples and more documentation.